Mark Amodei

 Mark Eugene Amodei (/ˈæmədeɪ/ AM-ə-day; born June 12, 1958) is an American lawyer and politician serving as the U.S. representative for Nevada's 2nd congressional district since 2011.
-A member of the Republican Party, he previously served in the Nevada Assembly from 1997 to 1999 and in the Nevada Senate from 1999 to 2011.
-Amodei chaired the Nevada Republican Party from 2010 until 2011 before winning a special election to the U.S. House.
-Amodei is the dean of Nevada's congressional delegation, and is its only Republican.
+Previously, Amodei served in the Nevada Assembly from 1997 to 1999 and in the Nevada Senate from 1999 to 2011.
+He is a member of the Republican Party, chairing the Nevada Republican Party from 2010 to 2011.

+A moderate Republican and member of the centrist Republican Governance Group, Amodei was first elected to Congress in a 2011 special election.

+Since 2019, Amodei has been the dean of Nevada's congressional delegation, as well as its only Republican.
+On February 6, 2026, Amodei announced he would not seek re-election in 2026.

 Early life, education and military service

-Amodei was born in Carson City, Nevada, the son of Joy LaRhe (née Longero) and Donald Mark Amodei.
+Amodei was born in Carson City, Nevada, on June 12, 1958, the son of Joy LaRhe (née Longero) and Donald Mark Amodei.
 His father was of half Italian and half Irish descent, and one of his maternal great-grandfathers was Italian.
 Amodei graduated from Carson High School in 1976, where he was student class president.
 He graduated from the University of Nevada in 1980 with a Bachelor of Arts degree in political science, and received his Juris Doctor from the University of the Pacific McGeorge School of Law in 1983.

 When Amodei entered the U.S. Army, he had not yet passed the bar exam, so he was assigned to an artillery unit.
 He attended The JAG School at the University of Virginia and entered U.S. Army JAG Corps after passing the bar.
 He became an Army JAG Corps officer prosecuting criminal matters, an Assistant U.S. Attorney and Assistant Post Judge Advocate.
 He was awarded the Army Achievement Medal, the Army Commendation Medal and the Meritorious Service Medal.
 He served with the United States Army Judge Advocate General Corps from 1983 to 1987.
 He returned home to become an attorney with the law firms Allison MacKenzie in Carson City and Kummer Kaempfer Bonner Renshaw and Ferrario (now Kaempfer Crowell) in Reno.
 He served as a lawyer with Allison, MacKenzie from 1987 to 2004 and with Kummer from 2004 to 2007.

 As a lawyer, Amodei has been a sole practitioner since 2009.
 He served as president of the Nevada Mining Association from 2007 to 2008.